The Babysitter’s Coven by Kate Williams

 With that said, there were portions of the book I wasn’t a fan of.
 Tricia as a character was the worst.
 She came off as obtuse and naive.
 She would talk about Ethan in a way where she would recognize his red flags and then immediately play it off as not being a big deal.
 Now that I finished the book and I know the twist, this all makes sense.
 The twist is predictable and something that has been done in other thrillers I have read.
 Am I becoming a book hipster now?
 Most of the characters aren’t good people except for Luke.
 I have read thrillers where all the characters suck and loved those books, but I can’t say the same for Never Lie.

 I hate to harp on this, but the events that unfolded in Never Lie were not logical.
-Without spoilers, the way that some of the characters acted, I find it so hard to believe.
+Without spoilers, the way some of the characters acted, I find it so hard to believe.
 The characters were not smart at times which is weird to me.
 Adrienne Hale has multiple PhDs and yet, she made some of the silliest decisions in the book.
 I don’t think this ruined the book for me, but also, I wouldn’t find myself re-reading this book in the future.

 In writing this review, it makes it seem like I did not like this book.
 I did like Never Lie.
 I finished the book in two days and would have stopped reading it if I didn’t like it.
 I don’t think there was anything groundbreaking or unique about this book which is fine.
 I’m waffling on whether I would read another Freida McFadden book because this book didn’t wow me, but maybe I haven’t given her enough credit.
 I rated Never Lie three stars on Goodreads.